 However, Giovannitti did not demonstrate what such policies were, instead doing little more than saying that the Chamber’s successor would not commit any of the transgressions of which the Chamber stands accused.

 Jones Lang LaSalle Americas, Inc. will consult the City during the process because of its “industry expertise.”
 That same “expertise” landed former Team San Jose CEO Dan Fenton on the blunt end of a Grand Jury investigation that showed “insufficient checks and balances” during his time in San Jose.

 The Vice President of the Santa Clara Lawn Bowlers, Jerry Patrignani, is trying to get the Council to “make good on a promise made to the club 15 years ago.”

-In June, the Council approved allocating $175,000 to improve the Lawn Bowlers clubhouse in Central Park after an inspection revealed it was not up to code.
+In June, the Council approved allocating $175,000 to improve the Lawn Bowlers clubhouse in Central Park.
 The club was promised a new clubhouse in 2003, but the project has been “on hold” ever since.

 The item came back to the Council Tuesday.
 Jim Teixeira, Parks and Recreation Director, recommended the Council move forward with refurbishing the existing portable in lieu of other alternatives that range from $600,000 to $2 million.

 However, Patrignani said his group doesn’t support a temporary clubhouse.

 Since none of the permanent options are funded, Teixeira said, building a new permanent clubhouse would require the Council to divert money from $27.5 million in much-needed park improvements.